-

 If it is desirable that the SPV is not a subsidiary of the originator or other transaction party, the SPV’s shares are usually directly or indirectly held by a corporate services provider.
 The corporate service provider often holds the shares of the SPV on trust for discretionary charitable purposes.

 The SPV’s jurisdiction of establishment is often England and Wales.
 This has the advantage of increased legal certainty in terms of enforcement and familiarity of market participants with the legislative regime applicable to companies.
-However, there may be a variety of reasons for the SPV to be established in other jurisdictions.
-In determining the SPV’s jurisdiction of establishment, regard must also be had to any tax implications for the participants in the securitisation.
-These implications may also depend on wider factors, such as the jurisdiction where management and control of the SPV is exercised and where the SPV carries on its trade.
+There may be a variety of reasons for the SPV to be established in other jurisdictions.
+In determining the SPV’s jurisdiction of establishment, regard must not only be had to any tax implications (for the participants in the securitisation but also any restrictions on establishment of a SPV outlined in the UK Securitisation Framework.

 -